lsst-dm/dmtn-056/describing-datasets.rst

 There is one table for each :ref:`DataUnit` type, and a :ref:`DataUnit` instance is a row in one of those tables.
 Being abstract, there is no single table associated with :ref:`DataUnits <DataUnit>` in general.

-:ref:`DataUnits <DataUnit>` must be shared across different :ref:`Registries <Registry>`, so their primary keys must not be database-specific quantities such as autoincrement fields.

 .. _DataGraph: